+8(g) The teacher engages learners in using a range of learning skills and technology tools to access, interpret, evaluate, and apply information.
 8(h) The teacher uses a variety of instructional strategies to support and expand learners' communication through speaking, listening, reading, writing, and other modes.
 8(i) The teacher asks questions to stimulate discussion that serves different purposes (e.g., probing for learner understanding, helping learners articulate their ideas and thinking processes, stimulating curiosity, and helping learners to question).
-8(j) The teacher understands the cognitive processes associated with various kinds of learning (e.g., critical and creative thinking, problem framing and problem solving, invention, memorization and recall) and how these processes can be stimulated.
+8(j) The teacher understands the cognitive processes associated with various kinds of learning (e.g., critical and creative thinking, problem framing and problem solving, invention, memorization and recall) and how these processes can be stimulated meaningful tasks.

 8(k) The teacher knows how to apply a range of developmentally, culturally, and linguistically appropriate instructional strategies to achieve learning goals.
-8(1) The teacher knows when and how to use appropriate strategies to differentiate instruction and engage all learners in complex thinking and meaningful tasks.
-8(m) The teacher understands how multiple forms of communication (oral, written, nonverbal, digital, visual) convey ideas, foster self-expression, and build nonverbal, digital, visual) convey ideas, foster self-expression, and build relationships.
+8(l) The teacher knows when and how to use appropriate strategies to differentiate instruction and engage all learners in complex thinking and skill development can be supported by media and technology and knows how to evaluate these resources for quality, accuracy, and effectiveness.
+8(p) The teacher is committed to deepening awareness and understanding the strengths and needs of diverse learners when planning and adjusting instruction.
+8(q) The teacher values the variety of ways people communicate and encourages learners to develop and use multiple forms of communication.

+8(m) The teacher understands how multiple forms of communication (oral, written, nonverbal, digital, visual) convey ideas, foster self-expression, and build relationships.
 8(n) The teacher knows how to use a wide variety of resources, including human and technological, to engage students in learning.